delab-ou/srp_java/README.md

 Then the script runs Mininet-wifi and generate a file "cmd.txt".

-After running Mininet-wifi, we execute a command mininet-wifi>source cmd.txt mininet-wifi>xterm sta1
+After running Mininet-wifi, we execute a command

+mininet-wifi>source cmd.txt

+mininet-wifi>xterm sta1

 In the console of the sta1, first, we set an environment value for the mcl library.
-Then we execute route establishment processes of the target secure routing protocol. export LD_LIBRARY_PATH=(a directory including the mcl library) java -cp ./mcl.jar:gson-2.8.6.jar:./bin ou.ist.de.protocol.Main -dest:10.0.0.4 -config-protoid:101 -default-setting:on
+Then we execute route establishment processes of the target secure routing protocol.

+export LD_LIBRARY_PATH=(a directory including the mcl library)

+java -cp ./mcl.jar:gson-2.8.6.jar:./bin ou.ist.de.protocol.Main -dest:10.0.0.4 -config-protoid:101 -default-setting:on

+The value of "-config-protoid" is described in the file "config.txt".
+"101" means using isdsr with bn254 elliptic curves' parameters in the mcl library.